 Conclusion: The Desert’s Worth It

-Bikepacking Western US lessons learned transformed me.
-You’ll face doubt, heat, and breakdowns, but also witness red rock sunsets, find profound solitude, and uncover your strength.
-Prepare well, learn from my errors, and embrace the ride.
+These Western US bikepacking lessons transformed me.
+You’ll face heat, doubt, and the occasional breakdown—but also crimson sunsets, quiet nights, and a stronger version of yourself.
+Prepare well, verify water, start early, and ride your plan (not someone else’s).
 If you’re new to this, Bikepacking 101 is a great place to begin.
-Pack plenty of water, a spare burrito, and chase the horizon!
+Pack plenty of water, a spare burrito, and chase the horizon.